-- · Estimated delivery time is 1-2 business days - A non-refundable charge of up to \$25.00 will be deducted, in addition to any withdrawal fees, for each transaction. - For example, if I elected to make a full withdrawal with a portion payable to me and the remainder rolled over to an eligible plan, and I have Non-Roth and Roth money sources, there will be 4 different transactions and I may be charged up to a total of \$100.00 for the Express delivery fees. - · Not available for Periodic Installment Payments - Available for delivery, Monday-Friday, with no signature required upon delivery - If the check is payable to me, it will be sent to the address on file unless an address change or alternate address is indicated in the 'Signatures and Consent' section and is properly notarized. - · If the check is payable to another retirement provider, it will be sent to the address indicated in Section D. - If the address is a P.O.
+- Estimated delivery time is 1-2 business days - · A non-refundable charge of up to \$25.00 will be deducted, in addition to any withdrawal fees, for each transaction. - For example, if I elected to make a full withdrawal payable to me, and I have both Non-Roth and Roth money sources, there will be 2 different transactions and I may be charged up to a total of \$50.00 for the Express delivery fees. - Not available for Periodic Installment Payments - Available for delivery, Monday-Friday, with no signature required upon delivery - If the check is payable to me, it will be sent to the address on file unless an address change or alternate address is indicated in and is properly notarized. - If the check is payable to another retirement provider, it will be sent to the address indicated in Section D. - If the address is a P.O.
 Box, the check will be sent by USPS Priority Mail and estimated delivery time is 2-3 business days. - · Delivery is not guaranteed to all areas